comlaterra/open-api-js/README.md

 ## Goal

-To create an agnostic js-lite client that will be able to manage all changes in the REST side without change.
+To create an agnostic js (ES5) client that will be able to manage all changes in the REST side without change.